runetopic/cache-lib/README.md

 [![Discord](https://img.shields.io/discord/212385463418355713?color=%237289DA&logo=Discord&logoColor=%237289DA)](https://discord.gg/3scgBkrfMG)
 [![License](https://img.shields.io/github/license/xlite2/xlite)](#)

-This library is still a work in progress, and is currently built around RS2 Caches 647 to be specific.
+This library is still a work in progress, and is currently built around RS2 Caches.
 It currently only supports reading from the cache as of now.

+# Supported
+- RS2 (414-659)
+- OSRS (1-current)

 # Features
 - Cache Reading